 DOE’s Office of Electricity selected Pacific Northwest National Laboratory (PNNL) in Richland, Washington, as the site for a national grid energy storage research and development (R&D) facility that includes investments from the State of Washington, Battelle, and PNNL.
 On March 10, 2021, DOE announced the beginning of the design and construction phase of development.

 DOE and PNNL celebrated the groundbreaking of the facility on April 21, 2022.
-The building is expected to be operational and ready for beneficial occupancy by 2023, with a planned start of operations in 2025.
+The building is expected to be ready for occupancy and start of operations in 2024.

 The new Grid Storage Launchpad (GSL) will help to overcome challenges in battery R&D capabilities.
 These new capabilities include: